Pager

 Configuring the Pager

-When starting up, mycli checks the pager config option in MySQL's option
+When starting up, mycli checks the pager config option in ~/.myclirc.

-files.
 If it's set, then mycli uses its value as the pager.
-If it's blank,
+If it's blank, then mycli

-Once mycli is started, you can use the pager command to change which pager
+Once mycli is started, you can use the /pager command at the REPL to change

-mycli uses.
-Or, nopager will disable the pager.
+which pager mycli uses.
+Or, /nopager to disable the pager.

 PAGER set to less.